 Peter van Vliet (Programme Lead)

-For the last 35 years I have been a biodynamic horticultural practitioner.
-After my training for landscape gardener I worked for 10 years in ornamental gardens and parkland.
-When our family moved to the UK the land work transformed gradually into growing and trading biodynamic herbs, flowers, fruit and vegetables.
-For the last 2 years my main focus has been producing biodynamic vegetables and herbs for the local Sheffield market and Freeman College kitchens.
+For the last 37 years, I have been a biodynamic horticultural practitioner.
+After my training in landscape gardening, I worked for 10 years in ornamental gardens and parkland.
+When our family moved to the UK, the land work transformed gradually into growing and trading biodynamic herbs, flowers, fruit and vegetables.
+For the last 5 years, my focus has been producing biodynamic vegetables and herbs for the local Sheffield market and Freeman College kitchens.

 In Holland as well as in the UK my work on the land has always been in the context of therapeutic care and education.
 Creating meaningful work for and with vulnerable people in a land-based activity has always given me great fulfillment.